-Having a GPS unit in the fitness tracker is great for runners and bikers.
+Having a GPS unit on a wearable fitness tracker is great for runners and bikers.
 This feature allows the unit to measure the distance you’ve traveled, even if you’re running or riding in a rural location.
-The Fitbit Surge offers this feature, but many trackers that cost less than the Surge do not.

-Mid-range and high-end fitness trackers sometimes contain optical sensors.
-The unit uses these to shine a light on your skin, which allows the tracker to “see” your pulse (heart rate).
-It will measure the way blood moves through your capillaries.
+Mid-range and high-end fitness trackers sometimes contain optical sensors, such as a heart rate sensor.
+The unit uses these to shine a light on your skin, which allows the tracker to “see” your pulse and act as a heart rate monitor.
+It measures the way blood moves through your capillaries.

 Rather than optical sensors, some fitness trackers place tiny electrodes against your skin.
-The tracker is then able to measure your pulse with these electrodes.
+The tracker is then able to act as a heart rate monitor.
 A fitness tracker with bioimpedance sensors should be more accurate than one with optical sensors.

 Some mid-range and high-end fitness trackers include an altimeter, a device that measures your current altitude.
 This measurement is helpful for distance runners who work out in the mountains.
 If stair climbing is part of your workout routine, the altimeter can also determine how high you climbed.